Kate TaylorSee other News articles filed in ‘The latest issue of Practical Caravan’ written by Kate Taylor

 The April issue of Practical Caravan is our niche vans special!
 This month we feature unusual caravans from manufacturers who think outside the box and deliver head-turning vans that get you noticed.

 However, our April 2015 magazine is special for two reasons, as you also get a free copy of our brand new Top 100 Sites Guide 2015 with this issue.
 These are the best campsites in the UK as voted for by you.
 For this year's guide, we had more votes than in any previous year, making the results more reliable than ever before.
 You can head to our sister website Caravan Sitefinder for more information.
-And if you want to recognise the efforts of your favourite campsite and vote for it to get it in our 2016 guide, you can do so right now!

 The cover star of our April issue is Practical Caravan's Bryony Symes in the little T@B teardrop caravan that she and colleague Clare Kelly used for a tour of the New Forest.
 It's so light that they had no trouble towing it with a VW Golf, and the girls had a great time meeting wolves, deer and ponies, cycling and discovering the delicious foods of the forest.